Caltech-IPAC/kete/docs/index.rst

 to answer questions.
 There are a collection of worked examples below which demonstrate some of the capabilities.

-It is recommended that the background reading section be covered before using NEOSpy, as it is very important to understand the coordinate frames and reference times used.
+It is recommended that the background reading section be covered before using apohele, as it is very important to understand the coordinate frames and reference times used.
 Conversions such as UTC <-> TDB time can result in over a minute of difference in the position of minor planets, which for fast moving objects is long enough that they may